Go Back Up

 How offering employee benefits can reduce your employees' financial strain

-Establishing an employee financial wellness program isn't the only way that you can support your employees financially.
+Establishing an employee financial wellness program isn't the only way to support your employees financially.
 Providing employee benefits and increased compensation can help your employees live more comfortably.

 Offering health benefits

 Medical bills and health insurance are often the largest contributors to personal financial struggles.
-People often don't have enough money saved to cover surprise medical expenses or emergencies.
+People often don't have enough money saved to cover surprise medical costs or other unforeseen expenses.

-Offering traditional group health insurance gives your employees access to coverage so that they don't need to purchase their own individual health insurance policy.
+Offering traditional group health insurance gives your employees access to coverage.
 However, it can come with a hefty price tag for organizations.

-Thankfully, some alternative benefits options are available that can provide major value to your employees while saving your organization time and money.
+Thankfully, alternative benefits options are available that can provide value to your employees while saving your organization time and money.

-Health reimbursement arrangements (HRAs) allow organizations to reimburse employees for their qualifying medical expenses tax-free.
-These can include individual health insurance premiums and out-of-pocket medical expenses.
-You simply offer your employees a monthly allowance, they make qualified purchases, and you reimburse them up to their allowance amount.
+Health reimbursement arrangements (HRAs) allow organizations to reimburse employees for more than 200 eligible medical expenses, including their individual health insurance premiums.
+You simply offer your employees a monthly allowance that fits your budget.
+Then, they make qualified purchases, and you reimburse them up to their allowance amount.

 Some of the most popular HRAs available are: